Sonal-Gond/AI-Powered-Business-Operations-Suite/README.md

 - Create Assistant
   Download assistant configurations from this repository
-  Replace YOUR_WEBHOOK_URL in assistant.json with your server URL
+  Replace example_ngrok_urls in assistant.json with your server URL
   Replace the toolIds array values with the IDs saved from tool creation
   Send a POST request:
   URL → https://api.vapi.ai/assistant